deltachat/securejoin/uxscenarios/resetup.md

 - then Bob will **store the gossip keys for group members as a secondary key unless he knows them already as a primary key.
-As soon as he sees direct messages from a secondary-verified contact the the secondary key gets promoted to become the primary** (see https://github.com/deltachat/deltachat-core-rust/pull/4898).
+As soon as he sees direct messages from a secondary-verified contact the secondary key gets promoted to become the primary** (see https://github.com/deltachat/deltachat-core-rust/pull/4898).

-- all other members receiving "member-bob-added" will also add Bob's verified key into their secondary key slot (also #4898) and promote it to primary when seeing a direct message from Bob.
+- all other members receiving "member-bob-added" will also add the key Alice gossipped for Bob into their secondary verified key slot for Bob (also #4898) and promote it to primary when seeing a direct message from Bob.

 Note that 1:1 chats might be "e2ee-broken" between Bob and group members if either side had an old primary verified key and a newer autocrypt-direct key.
 The secondary-gossip key approach does not solve that but again, as soon as the 1:1 chat partners see direct messages from each other